Cube-Solutions/PHPConsistent/README.md

 * Verifying if the in-line documentation (docblock) of the called functions/methods is accurate

 It will compare :
-* Parameter types specified in the docblock <-> parameters passed upon calling the function/method
+* Parameter types specified in the docblock <-> types of parameters passed upon calling the function/method
 * Number of parameters specified in the docblock <-> number of parameters actually present in the function/method definition
 * Names of parameters specified in the docblock <-> names of parameters actually present in the function/method definition